 Line graph showing the number of milk cows in Missouri from 2000 to 2022.
 In 2000, Missouri had 154,000 dairy cows.
 Over time, the trend has been a decrease most years.
 By 2022, Missouri had 67,000 dairy cows.

 Line graph showing the number of milk cows in Missouri, Kansas, Iowa, Arkansas, Illinois, Kentucky and Tennessee from 2000 to 2021.
 Missouri, Arkansas, Illinois, Kentucky and Tennessee have reduced their dairy cow inventories over the past two decades.
 Kansas and Iowa have experienced growth over the past ten years.

+Bar chart showing number of Grade A and manufacturing grade dairies in Missouri from 2001 to 2021.
 The number of Missouri's dairy farms are declining slowly.
-In December 2020, 684 permitted dairy farms operated in Missouri.
-Of these, 499 were Grade A farms, and 185 were manufacturing-grade farms, which includes Amish farms and some goat or sheep dairies.
+In December 2001, Missouri has 2,182 permitted dairy farms.
+By December 2022, 525 permitted dairy farms operated in Missouri.
+Of these, 393 were Grade A farms, and 132 were manufacturing-grade farms.